gwpy.spectrogram.Spectrogram[source]¶Bases: gwpy.types.array2d.Array2D

 changed by the user, via direct assignment to the attribute or dictionary

-entry, or by calling ndarray.setflags
+entry, or by calling ndarray.setflags.

 The array flags cannot be set arbitrarily:

-UPDATEIFCOPY can only be set False
+UPDATEIFCOPY can only be set False.

-WRITEBACKIFCOPY can only be set False
+WRITEBACKIFCOPY can only be set False.

-ALIGNED can only be set True
+ALIGNED can only be set True if the data is truly aligned.

-if the array owns its own memory
+WRITEABLE can only be set True if the array owns its own memory

 or the ultimate owner of the memory exposes a writeable buffer